samin-taheri/samin-taheri/README.md

 ## 🚀 About Me
-I majored in computer science engineering.
-I've held a number of developing roles, from UI design, mobile application development to account management but my latest challenge has been developing web applications and improving myself through my contributions as a software developer.
-I created a number of projects using the react and react-native platforms, which are available in my profile.
+I am a front-end developer who has majored in computer science engineering with strong roots in CSS, HTML, JavaScript/TypeScript, and modern design tools and frameworks.
+I am a React, Next.js, and React Native developer.
+I have strong interpersonal and team-building abilities.
+I always create user-friendly and mobile-friendly responsive designs with the importance and growth of the mobile-oriented market in mind.
+My development skills are diverse, and I can design and develop web pages as well as handle mobile applications.
+I am currently improving myself through my contributions as a front-end developer.

 ## Other
-👩‍💻 I'm currently working on improving myself at software develpoment.
+🧠 I'm currently improving myself through my contributions as a front-end developer.

-🧠 I'm currently learning IOS development.

-👯‍♀️ I'm looking forward to collaborate with companies.
+👯‍♀️ I'm looking forward to collaborating with companies.

 📫 How to reach me: samintaheri1922000@gmail.com